openmc-dev/openmc/docs/source/usersguide/input.rst

 ---------------------

-The ``<lattice>`` can be used to represent repeating structures (e.g. fuel pins in an assembly) or other geometry which naturally fits into a two- or three-dimensional structured mesh.
+The ``<lattice>`` can be used to represent repeating structures (e.g. fuel pins in an assembly) or other geometry which fits onto a rectilinear grid.
 Each cell within the lattice is filled with a specified universe.
-A ``<lattice>`` accepts the following attributes or
+A ``<lattice>`` accepts the following attributes or sub-elements:
-sub-elements:

   :id:
-    A unique integer that can be used to identify the surface.
+    A unique integer that can be used to identify the lattice.

-  :type:
-    A string indicating the arrangement of lattice cells.
-Currently, the only accepted option is "rectangular".

-    *Default*: rectangular

   :dimension:
     Two or three integers representing the number of lattice cells in the x- and